Phil Chapple

 Philip Richard Chapple (born 26 November 1966) is an English former professional footballer.

 Chapple began his career with Cambridge United after coming through the youth teams at Norwich City.
 He was part of the Us defence which gained consecutive promotions in 1989–90 and 1990–91.
 He joined Charlton Athletic in 1993 and spent five seasons at The Valley before ending his career at Peterborough United.

 After retiring from playing Chapple took up coaching roles at Peterborough United and West Ham United before becoming chief scout back at Charlton.
 After a brief spell at Fulham Chapple was appointed European scout at Brighton & Hove Albion.
 In September 2019 Chapple joined Stoke City as head of first-team recruitment until February 2020.

+In May 2025 he was appointed Head of Recruitment at Charlton Athletic.

 Playing career

 A centre back who started his career with Norwich City, he failed to make the breakthrough and joined Cambridge United on a free transfer in March 1988.
 During his time at The Abbey Stadium, Chapple went on to feature in the club's most successful seasons, culminating in a rise from Division 4 to Division 2 in successive seasons.
 In total Chapple made 187 league appearances for the club, scoring an impressive 19 goals.

 Charlton Athletic paid £100,000 for his services in 1993 and he went on to have a 5-year playing career at The Valley, scoring 15 goals in 141 games before joining Peterborough United in 1998.
 Chapple endured an injury ravaged time at London Road and only managed 17 games and one goal before retiring from playing.